Writing good non-fiction books

 And even these choices are somewhat off the beaten track.
 Besides Scott and Treisman, they are not the most acclaimed scholars.
 Two of the books are political theory (Rasmussen, Melzer) and another three are basically histories (Scott, Taubmann, Schrad), both marginalized parts of the discipline.
 Few of them look like or are based on what passes for standard political science.
 Treisman and Kaufmann would be closest on this score as both books are based on quantitative and game theoretic analyses.

 Maybe also noteworthy is that four of these books were written by scholars of Russia, a regional specialty that has traditionally been a bit disconnected from the rest of political science despite its importance.
-Though check Paul Poast on Russia and international security:
+Though note what Paul Poast say about Russia and international security:

 The low number of political scientists is not due to the fact that academics in general have trouble writing good non-fiction (at least according to Cowen).
 Most of Cowen’s choices were written by academics.
 I counted 137, just short of 60%, written by PhD holders (and 122 of those were primarily academics) versus 98 by those with other degrees.

 Being in academia isn’t stopping political scientists (or others) from writing good books.
 Again, however, it was academic historians who seemed to be doing this the best.